List of Community Gardens on PEI

 While each garden is different, many community gardens have shared tools and other resources

-making it an affordable option if you are just getting startied with growing your own food.
+making it an affordable option if you are just getting started with growing your own food.

-If you don't have a community garden in your area - why not start one?
+If you would like some assistance starting a community garden in your area - contact us

-The Legacy Community Gardens at the Farm Centre at 420 University Ave has 150 private plots for rent to the public (waiting list in 2017).
+The Legacy Community Gardens at the Farm Centre at 420 University Ave has 200 private plots for rent to the public.
 This eight acre site in the heart of Charlottetown includes a charity (production) garden and orchard.
 People can volunteer in the production garden and receive a share of the harvest.
 Contact Phil at the Farm Centre for more info.

 Victoria Park raised beds community gardens is located beside the Victoria Park ball diamonds.
 These beds are maintained by the City of Charlottetown and the food is available to the general public.
 The City has identified locations in Charlottetown where they would support a community garden should a community group come forward.
 Contact the Sustainability Officer to learn more.

 Spring Park United "Grow to Give" garden is located at 65 Kirkwood Drive, Charlottetown.
-This garden is a private church sponsored garden and the produce grown is donated to the Upper Room.
+This garden is a private church sponsored garden and the produce grown is donated to the food bank.
 Lots of great urban gardening ideas can be found in this well cared for garden.
 Contact the church office if you are interested in volunteering.

 Stratford Community Gardens is located in Cotton Park, Stratford and has plots for rent.